How CRAFT Works

 Approved automations execute on your machine, inside your CAD environment.
 Execution is deterministic — the same inputs and host state produce the same outputs every time.
 This reproducibility is enforced by the integrity verification built into every automation.

 There is no cloud execution path.
-CRAFT does not send your project files, model data, or execution results to external servers unless you explicitly configured egress and acknowledged it through the Gate.
+CRAFT does not send your project files, model data, or execution results to external servers unless you explicitly configured it and acknowledged it in the safety preview.

 Deterministic Outputs